Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 DIRECTOR RESPONSIBILITY STATEMENT:

-year 2023-24 are in full conformity with the requirements of the Companies Act, 2013.
-They believe that the
+25 are in full conformity with the requirements of the Companies Act, 2013.
+They believe that the financial statement

-financial statement reflects fairly, the form and substance of transactions carried out during the year and
+reflects fairly, the form and substance of transactions carried out during the year and reasonably present the

 In accordance with the provisions of Section 134(5) of the Companies Act, 2013 the Board hereby submits its